zkellerdevelops/capstone-deadsets/README.md

 - Responsive CSS styling implemented
 - Add concert to favorites for signed in user implemented
 - Access favorites for signed in user
+- Delete favorites for signed in user

 <h2>To-do</h2>
 These features still need to be implemented:
-- Delete favorites for signed in user
+- TBD

 <h2>Features</h2>
 - <strong>Search for a concert</strong> - A concert date is entered, and the corresponding setlist data is populated on the page.